OpenTechSchool/html-css-beginners/core/style.md

 ******

-Let's try now to give a nice border to our images.
+Let's try now to give a nice border to our image, that we added to our page in the [first chapter](structure.md).

     img {
         border: 1px solid #000;